Installing ARTIQ¶

 , etc.) are all available to you.

-Installing multiple packages and making them visible to the ARTIQ commands requires using the Nix language.
+Modifying the environment and making additional packages visible to the ARTIQ commands requires using the Nix language and writing your own flake.
 Create an empty directory with a file flake.nix

 {